adamhlzhu/mae298_zhu/README.md

 Follow the official instructions: https://docs.astral.sh/uv/getting-started/installation/

-2. Initialize the project (only needed once) uv init
+2. [You can skip this] Initialize the project (only needed once). type "uv init" in your terminal.
-(You can skip this if the repo is already initialized.)
+(NOTE: You can skip this if the repo is already initialized.)

-3. Create/sync the environment from pyproject.toml
+3. Create/sync the environment from pyproject.toml.
-uv sync
+type "uv sync" in your terminal.
 This will create .venv and install all dependencies.

-4. Run commands inside the environment uv run python --version uv run python your_script.py
+4. Run commands inside the environment type "uv run python --version" type "uv run python your_script.py"

-5. Add a new package to the project uv add PACKAGE_NAME
+5. Add a new package to the project. type "uv add PACKAGE_NAME"
 (This updates pyproject.toml and the lockfile, then installs.)
 Always commit both pyproject.toml and uv.lock after adding a new package.

 6. Inspect dependencies
-uv tree
+type "uv tree"

 Note: Added "[tool.uv.sources] -/ aviary = {path = "Aviary"}" to the "pyproject.toml" to correctly get the "toml" from Aviary file.